 Nick: Awesome.
 Can you describe how, if everything goes really well and everything happens according to plan, how do you think that the future might look like because of Molecule, you know, what would be your, you know, the best thing you wish to happen?

-The whole reason why we’re building this or like what I’m really interested in is to him to make to make health care and medicine and biotech more open and to make it a public utility.I think in the same way that things like the internet or things like certain types of software or knowledge should be open.
+The whole reason why we’re building this or like what I’m really interested in is to him to make healthcare and medicine and biotech more open and to make it a public utility.I think in the same way that things like the internet or things like certain types of software or knowledge should be open.
 I think in the same way that having access to the best healthcare and having access to human innovation should be something that’s open as well.
 And the way that the Pharma Industry has evolved around this is extremely exclusive and non-open.

 Тhere was kind of a scandal last year where I think it was a hepatitis treatment was one of the best new treatments, it literally cured it, but it’s a single treatment I think was $84,000.
 And the people who haven’t had been tied is a, normally the type of people who due to their living circumstances can never afford that.
 And so, we’ve created this like abstruse system where the best possible medicine has actually not made it to market.
 And there’s a common thing; so Goldman Sachs wrote an interesting article, um, in I think early last year titled: “Is curing patients a sustainable business model?”.
-Obviously curing people is not sustainable, because you lose your customer, but healthcare should be curing people.
-So, we should be focused on bringing the best drugs and therapeutics to market.
+Obviously curing people is not sustainable, because you lose your customers, but healthcare should be curing people.
+So, we should be focused on bringing the best drugs and therapeutics to the market.
 But we’ve created a system where that doesn’t actually happen.
 So, if we, even if we had great medicine, it’s not an in the current system’s interest or brings that to market.
 And so my hope is if we have an open market and open system and that should be it.
-Let’s say that’s one company has 10 potential treatments for disease and they find a new one that is much better, much side effects, it makes all the other one’s obsolete.
+Let’s say that’s one company has 10 potential treatments for disease and they find a new one that is much better, many side effects, it makes all the other ones obsolete.
 They would be stupid to bring that to the market because they’re killing their own revenue.
 But in an open system naturally, people would make, would bet on the drugs that make the most sense for people and see how my, my hope and this says we need that this could spur a whole new wave of innovation in an industry that really needs it and empowers scientists and researchers.
 And most importantly empower, empower patients and the people who rely on these things.

 Nick: What’s the one thing you need to, for progress molecule?